akutuva21/Chaos-Game/README.md

 GUI libraries for Python along with PyQt will be used to create the visual interface for the user.
 This program uses Python 3 in the latest version.
 Currently, the .bat file fails to run the program.

-ROLES: \n
+# ROLES:
-Anish - Simplified/generalized the code to apply to an n-gon figure for all integer n \n Achyudhan - Developed the GUI and much of the hard code based on the pseudo-code implentation and the plot_test_5.py file on the MyLearning site \n
+#Anish - Simplified/generalized the code to apply to an n-gon figure for all integer n

+#Achyudhan - Developed the GUI and much of the hard code based on the pseudo-code implentation and the plot_test_5.py file on the MyLearning site

-Sally: Developed a GUI to beta-test a simplified version of the full code to test triangles, rectangles, and pentagons
+#Sally: Developed a GUI to beta-test a simplified version of the full code to test triangles, rectangles, and pentagons